 Spokeswoman for the Wayne County Prosecutor's Office, Maria Miller, declined comment via email late Monday.
 Hiller said there will be a press conference Tuesday with more information.

-Bob Bashara was identified as a "person of interest" in his wife's January strangulation death in the days after her body was discovered and the investigation began.
+in his wife's January strangulation death in the days after her body was discovered and the investigation began.
 She would have turned 57 on Friday.

-He is undergoing a second competency evaluation to determine whether he is able to stand trial in the case.
+to determine whether he is able to stand trial in the case.
 He is expected back in 36th District Court in mid-July.

 Neighbors and friends on Middlesex, where the Basharas lived and raised their children, came out to talk about the arrest Monday.
 Many said they had been waiting for the arrest.
 Traffic on the street was busy, most likely, neighbors said, from gawkers hearing about the arrest and driving by Bashara's house.